paradigm/sxiv/README.md

 paradigm's fork
 ---------------

-This is just a quick-and-dirty fork of Bert Muennich's sxiv, which will add the ability to invert colors.
-I'm mostly just ripping out the relevant code from Julien Danjou's telak.
+This is just a quick-and-dirty fork of Bert Muennich's sxiv, which adds the ability to invert colors.

+The code to invert colors is taken directly from Julien Danjou's telak.

+For now it will just invert the colors if launched with the -V flag.
+Eventually I'd like to add the ability to toggle the inverted state.

 Original README